LegendaryZer0/SberSchoolTasks/README.md

-Where are verified task from SberVirtualSchool
+Where are verified tasks from SberVirtualSchool